-A mains-powered alarm is not a requirement in older properties; however, it is mandatory to have at least one alarm installed on each storey where there is a room wholly or partially used as living accommodation, which must be tested at the start of every tenancy.
+A mains-powered alarm is not a requirement in older properties, but since October 2015 it is mandatory to have at least one alarm installed on each storey where there is a room wholly or partially used as living accommodation, which must be tested at the start of every tenancy.
 If the smoke alarm is battery operated you should make sure the batteries are working and the alarm is fully functional at the start of the tenancy.
-By signing our 'Terms and Condition' you acknowledge that you are aware of your responsibility for providing smoke alarms.
+By signing our 'Terms and Conditions: Your Agreement' you acknowledge that you are aware of your responsibility for providing smoke alarms.